Meet Teiva: A Moorea Local on Why Tourists Keep Coming to the Wrong Beach

 The shark experience — is it safe?

-Tell me about the pineapples.
+On the pineapples.

-What's a tourist trap that people should avoid?
+What's a tourist trap to avoid?

 Best restaurant on the island?

-For me?
-The roulottes near the ferry terminal.
-Chao Mein for 1,200 XPF ($10).
-Poisson cru for 1,500 XPF ($13).
-Crepes for 800 XPF (~$7).
+For Teiva himself, the roulottes near the ferry terminal: chao mein for 1,200 XPF ($10), poisson cru for 1,500 XPF ($13), crepes for 800 XPF (~$7).
 Local food, local prices, no pretension.

 What do tourists consistently get wrong?